 - Include only your top four or five research findings.
 This can be tough as it’s tempting to include all of your valuable insights.
 However it’s important to highlight the findings your readers will find the most useful and insightful.

 - Keep the report short and scan-able.
-No one is going to spend his/her Saturday afternoon devouring your report like a good crime novel.
+No one is going to spend their Saturday afternoon devouring your report like a good fiction novel.
 Use headings, charts, graphs, bullet points and chunked text to keep it readable.
-For example, here’s a research report I recently wrote for a client.
-Note it’s only six pages long, including the cover page.

 - Offer conclusions and recommendations based on your research findings.
 This helps make the research more relevant and answers pointed “So what?” questions.

 - Make the content easy to share.
-Remember, the target audience for your report includes not just prospects but also media, bloggers or others who may want to share your findings.
-Consider including “TweetThis” type links in the report so readers can easily share interesting findings via Twitter.
+Remember, the target audience for your report includes not just prospects but also media, bloggers, or others who may want to share your findings.
+Consider including “TweetThis” type links in the report so readers can easily share interesting findings via social media.
 Be sure to also include your company’s contact information, including website and email, and social sharing and social connection links.

 With your research completed and report in hand, you can now distribute your work.
-Post key findings or statistics to social media, such as your company Twitter account or Facebook page.
+Post key findings or statistics to social media.
 Write blog posts about what you found and the significance.
 Allow people to download your report from your website while collecting contact information (with permission) for future use.
 Present your findings and recommendations at conferences or via webcasts.

 But whatever you do, don’t wait.
 Your valuable research will age quickly, so make the most of it while it’s current.
 Maybe in a year or two you’ll repeat the research to see how your findings have changed – and update your recommendations based on new findings.